OfficerSmith/LiveMapUpdate/README.md

 In order to have this working, it is advised that you already have a webserver running and correctly configured.
 You will also need to install [live_map](https://github.com/TGRHavoc/live_map) on your FiveM server and have it configured.

-## How to install

-- Download the [latest version](https://github.com/TGRHavoc/live_map-interface/archive/master.zip) and the [images (225 MB)](https://github.com/TGRHavoc/live_map-interface/releases/download/v0.1/map.images.zip).

-- Extract the web interface to your website.

-- Create a new directory for the map images (e.g. `images/map/`)

-- Extract the images to the map directory (e.g. `images/map/`)

-- Configure the interface by changing the values in `utils/config.php`

 ## Configuration